Summer Vacation: Mantoloking Beach, New Jersey

 Great Family Beach Vacations in Mantoloking

-Mantoloking is the classy little beach town, other beach spots aspire to be.
+The Mantoloking Beach is the classy little place that other beach spots aspire to be.
 This Ocean County, New Jersey borough boasted a population a bit less than 300 in the 2010 US Census.
 The town comes alive in the summer, with an estimated seasonal population of 5,000.

 Generalizations are frequently stupid, but the residents of Mantoloking are a fairly successful lot.
 It is also an expensive place, with the median price of a home $1,403,349 in 2012, according to Forbes magazine.
 James Gandolfini, aka Tony Soprano, spent his summers here both as a famous actor and as a kid.
 Another great believer in law and order, Richard M. Nixon, spent his summers here during his time as the Vice President under President Dwight D. Eisenhower.
 More in tune with the local sensibilities was the Oscar winning actress, Katharine Hepburn who owned a summer house here.